swlacy/blog/content/about.md

 draft: false

 author:  Sid Lacy
-title: "About"
+title: "About Me"
-description: "About Sid Lacy, the creator of this site"
+description: "About Sid Lacy (me), the creator of this site"
 tags: []
 date: 2021-12-28
 lastmod: 2022-11-30